-An internship is a course which is a supervised, professional experience, guided by learning outcomes, that builds on and enhances previous coursework, and allows students to make connections in the professional fields they are considering for career paths, and which provides employers with an opportunity to guide and evaluate talent.
+An internship is a course which is a supervised, professional experience guided by learning outcomes that build on and enhance previous coursework.
+Internships allow students to make connections in the professional fields they are considering for career paths, and they provide employers with an opportunity to guide and evaluate talent.

-GRCC internships are capstone experiences and are generally a one-time, one semester, paid work experience.
+GRCC internships are capstone experiences and generally a one-time, one semester, paid work experience.
 Who benefits from internships?
-The student intern, the employer, and the community all benefit.
+The student intern, the employer and the community.